 - Whole wheat pastry flour is the key to 100% whole wheat cookies that aren’t heavy and dense, since it has a lighter taste and texture than regular whole wheat flour.

 - I do recommend making these cookies with old-fashioned rolled oats (as opposed to quick oats) because that’s what gives them their chewy texture.
-If you decide to use quick oats, however, perhaps start out by adding slightly less than the recipe calls for — and then checking if your cookie dough seems too dry — before adding the full amount.
+If you decide to use quick oats, however, perhaps start out by adding slightly less than the recipe calls for.
+Then check if your cookie dough seems too dry before adding the full amount.

 - I used a 1-tablespoon cookie scoop, packed full of dough and scraped off across the top, for perfectly-sized cookies.
 If you make your cookies larger or smaller, you’ll need to adjust the baking time accordingly.